searchspring/snap/packages/snap-controller/README.md

 ## Middleware (Search, Autocomplete, & Finder Controllers)
-Each controller has several events that you are able to hook into before data is rendered.
+Each controller has several events that you can hook into before data is rendered.
-Since Snap Event Manager is a dependancie of all the controllers, it is recommended to use the event manager via the controller.
+Since Snap Event Manager is a dependency of all the controllers, it is recommended to use the event manager via the controller.
 For direct usage, see [Snap Event Manager](../snap-event-manager/)

 |                                                                      | `[custom event]`   | init               | beforeSearch       | afterSearch        | afterStore         | focusChange        |
 | --:                                                                  | :-:                | :-:                | :-:                | :-:                | :-:                | :-:                |